-Scherzer strikes out season-high 15 in 4-1 win over Reds
+Scherzer tells Martinez keep me in, Nats beat Reds 4-1

+Scherzer struck out Votto on three straight called strikes, freezing him with a 97 mph fastball on the low, outside corner.
+Scherzer screamed and pumped a fist, spit flying out of his mouth after his 15th strikeout — his most since May 2018.
+The Nationals held on for a 4-1 win Sunday.

+“I knew I was strong,” Scherzer said.
+“I still had my arm strength.
+I knew I wanted to stay in.”

-CINCINNATI (AP) — Max Scherzer struck out a season high 15, allowing three hits over eight innings to lead the Washington Nationals over Cincinnati 4-1 on Sunday, their 12th win in 14 games against the Reds.
+Scherzer (3-5) allowed three hits — all doubles — over eight innings to lead the Nationals to their 12th win in 14 games against the Reds.
+What was his message to Martinez?

-Scherzer (3-5) reached double figures in strikeouts for the fourth time in 13 starts this season and 86th time in his career, the most among active pitchers and seventh-most overall.
-He retired 13 of his last 14 batters and threw 84 of 120 pitches for strikes.
-Scherzer walked one and hit a batter.
+Scherzer reached double figures in strikeouts for the fourth time in 13 starts this season and 86th time in his career, the most among active pitchers and seventh-most overall.
+He retired 13 of his last 14 batters.

+“It seems like Scherzer has seven pitches and he can tunnel all of them,” Barnhart said.
+“He sequences them very well.
+You really have to grind out at bats against him.”

 Sean Doolittle pitched a perfect ninth for his 12th save in 14 chances.
 Washington won the final two games of the series after losing the opener and has won seven of nine following a five-game losing streak.